brettgullan/vagrant-craft/README.md

 Vagrant + Craft CMS
 ===================

 A puppet provisioned Vagrant development server for Craft CMS projects.
-It uses the standard Vagrant Ubuntu Precise base box `precise64.box`.
+It uses the standard Vagrant Ubuntu Trusty64 base box `ubuntu/trusty64.box`.

 **Please note: This is intended for development purposes only.**